Thyroid Cancer Treatment Cost in India

 - Follicular: Follicular thyroid cancer is the most common type of thyroid cancer, accounting for up to 15% of all thyroid cancer diagnoses.
 This malignancy has a higher tendency for spreading to bones and organs, such as the lungs.
 Treatment for metastatic cancer (cancer that spreads) can be more difficult.

 - Medullary: Thyroid cancers that are medullary account for about 2% of all thyroid cancers.
-A 25% of medullary thyroid carcinoma patients have a family history of the disease.
-It’s possible that a malfunctioning gene (genetic mutation) is to blame.
+25% of medullary thyroid carcinoma patients have a family history of the disease.
+Possible causes include a gene that isn’t working properly (genetic mutation).

 - Anaplastic: The most difficult kind of cancer to cure is Anaplastic thyroid cancer.
 It spreads fast through surrounding tissue and into other sections of the body.
 About 2% of thyroid cancer diagnoses are due to this unusual cancer form.